ferd/rebar3_proper/README.md

       -p, --prop          name of properties to test within a specified module (comma-separated)
-      -n, --numtests      number of tests to run when testing a given property -v, --verbose       each propertie tested shows its output or not (defaults to true)
+      -n, --numtests      number of tests to run when testing a given property -s, --search_steps  number of searches to run when testing a given targeted property
+      -v, --verbose       each propertie tested shows its output or not (defaults to true)
       -c, --cover         generate cover data [default: false]